 Having originated the office of webmaster for his graduate school during his time at Willamette University, Dominic continued building extensive experience in both design and technology through service in technical support, product engineering, and head of technology for many organizations, as both employee and service provider in such diverse industries as dot-com ecommerce, automotive, real estate, banking and financial services, entertainment and news, and many others.
 With his photographic and video production skills, Dominic also ventured into content production work, including contract and freelance work in photography, videography, design, and commercial printing production.

 Dominic currently runs his own consulting and production company, providing technology, photography/videography, design and commercial printing services for clients from various industry.
 Along the way he has found time for public service as a teacher and board member.

 A technology professional with a strong creative mind.

-In the course of a professional political career that included speech writing for the Canadian minister of Finance, as well as other Government ministers and officials and exposure to inner party politics, Brendan found himself growing concerned for the tone and nature of political discourse in Canada.
-A conversation with Matthew, which showed that Matthew shared those concerns, proved Providential: with his political experience and sharp intellect, Brendan immediately began to spout ideas that have transformed Catholic Conscience and its mission, in ways that have already impacted Canadian politics, and set an exciting course for the future.
-A Graduate of McGill University and now a senior writer with GCI Canada, Brendan was selected as a 2019 Fellow of CivicAction’s Diverse City Fellowship Program and a delegate to Pope Francis’s pending gathering on a new global economy.
-Brendan is a member of St Basil’s parish in downtown Toronto.
+During a professional political career that included speechwriting for Canada’s Finance Minister, as well as other Government ministers and officials and exposure to inner party politics, Brendan found himself growing concerned for the tone and nature of political discourse in Canada.
+A conversation with Matthew, which showed that Matthew shared those concerns, proved Providential: with his political experience and sharp intellect, Brendan immediately began to spout ideas that have transformed Catholic Conscience and its mission in ways that have already impacted Canadian politics, and set an exciting course for the future.
+A graduate of McGill University and now chief writer with a large Canadian charity, Brendan was a 2019 fellow of CivicAction’s DiverseCity Fellowship Program and is actively involved with several Catholic organizations and ministries in Toronto.
+Brendan is a parishioner at St. Basil’s Catholic Church.